geneseframework/mapper/README.md

 **Caution**

-If the `tsconfigs` option exists and is not empty, `@genese/mapper` will not use the default `tsconfig.json` file at the root of your project.
-If you want to use both the default `tsconfig.json` and another one, you must include both in the `tsconfigs` property.
+If the `tsconfigs` option exists and is not empty, `@genese/mapper` will not use the default `tsconfig.json` file.
+If you want to use the default `tsconfig.json` and another one, you must include both in the `tsconfigs` property.

 ```ts